animal-tree/Writing-stuff/Stuff22-Sam.md

 where $I, J, K \subset \mathbb{N}$

-and where $I_K$ denotes another observer, equivalent to the original. $K$ is selected by choice mechanism:
+and where $I_K$ denotes a recursive self-observation.

-something something probably axiom about some qualia feeling better than others and observation being defined as distinguishing qualia and outputting qualia such that the "next" selection(s) can be made.

-"Disambiguated Qualia uniqueness." would mean what I did [here](Stuff19-Ongoingproof.md)

 $\mathrm{I_i}$ are not substitutable in the domain of the function that defines their equivalence.

 $\mathrm{I_\mathit{I}}(\mathrm{I_\mathit{J}}) \not\rightarrow \mathrm{I}_I(\mathrm{I}_K)$

+$K$ is selected by choice mechanism:

+something something probably axiom about some qualia feeling better than others and observation being defined as distinguishing qualia and outputting qualia such that the "next" selection(s) can be made.